rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Link;
 {{< /highlight >}}

 Once you restart your application, you should see a styled list of repositories with a name, url, description, star count, owner, and the project's implementation language.
 If you can't see any repositories, check to see if your GitHub account has any public repositories.
 If it doesn't, then it's normal that nothing showed up.
-I reccomend you make yourself comfortable with GitHub by creating a couple of repositories, both for the sake of learning about GitHub and to use this data to practice with this tutorial.
+I recommend you make yourself comfortable with GitHub by creating a couple of repositories, both for the sake of learning about GitHub and to use this data to practice with this tutorial.
 Another way to create repositories for your own account is forking repositories from other people.

 What you have done in the last steps of this section were pure React implementation, but this is only one opinionated way on how to structure components.
 The most important part from this section though happens in the Profile component.
 There, you introduced a Query component that takes a query as prop.
 Once the Query component renders, it executes the GraphQL query.
 The result of the query is made accessible as an argument within React's render props pattern.